securesign/rhtas-console/README.md

 # RHTAS Console

-The RHTAS Console is a Go-based RESTful API server, providing functionality for signing and verifying software artifacts using Cosign, interacting with Sigstore's Rekor transparency log, and managing trust configurations with TUF and Fulcio.
-This repository serves as the backend for the RHTAS Console application, with plans to potentially add a frontend in the future.
+The RHTAS Console is a Go-based RESTful API server, providing functionality for verifying software artifacts, interacting with Rekor transparency log, and managing trust configurations with TUF and Fulcio.
+This repository serves as the backend for the RHTAS Console application, which now includes a [frontend interface](https://github.com/securesign/rhtas-console-ui).

 ## Features

-- **Artifact management**: Sign and verify artifacts (e.g., container images, files, SBOMs) using Cosign.
+- **Artifact management**: Verify artifacts (e.g., container images, files, SBOMs).
 - **Rekor integration**: Retrieve transparency log entries and public keys from Rekor.
 - **Trust configuration**: Get TUF targets and Fulcio certificate authorities for trust policies.
 - Built with [Chi](https://github.com/go-chi/chi), a lightweight Go router.